 We arrived in time to catch the first few notes of Peter’s performance.
 I try to get at least one concert per visit, but I will sneak in more than one if I can.

 After hearing the majestic organ, we walk to an Irish bar.
 Since It was beautiful, we opted to eat outside.

-Being a Wisconsin boy, I love my cheese, and I saw something on the menu that caught my eye.
+As a Wisconsin boy, I loved my cheese and saw something on the menu that caught my eye.
 I also like things that are a little odd, so I found a winner!
 Grilled cheese with a few different kinds of cheese, some bacon added, and tater tots in the sandwich!
 It was amazing!